SimpaProject/SimpaRPC/README.md

-# Headless wallet for Dagcoin network
+# Headless wallet for Simpa network

-This is a headless alternative of the [GUI wallet](../../../dagcoin) for Dagcoin network.
+This is a headless alternative of the [GUI wallet](../../../SimpaWallet) for Simpa network.
 It is designed for an always-online deployment on a server.

 ## Install